This article contains affiliate links. We may earn a small commission if you purchase via these links.

-Most reticles will be a variation of the standard duplex type.
-Some come equipped with a ballistic type reticle for holding over at longer distances.
+Most reticles on long eye relief scopes will be a variation of the standard duplex type.
+Some come equipped with a ballistic type BDC reticle for holding over at longer distances.
 Even fewer will offer reticle illumination, and this feature may increase the overall weight.
 So far, nearly all of the best long eye relief scope models come with an SFP reticle.

 The future may offer scopes with FFP (First Focal Plane) and illuminated center dot reticles.